-ReCharge considers the signup date of a customer based on the very first sign up event.
+ReCharge considers the sign-up date of a customer based on the very first sign-up event.
 If a customer has multiple subscriptions, they will always be grouped into a signup cohort based on their first signup date.

 ReCharge does not capture status changes if a purchased item is canceled and reactivated.
 For example: if a customer has one subscription, and that subscription goes from active to canceled to active again, we will see sign up as the first activation date, and will see them as having an active subscription during this whole time period.